dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/singlestore-configs.md

 ### Keys

 SingleStore tables are [sharded](https://docs.singlestore.com/managed-service/en/getting-started-with-managed-service/about-managed-service/sharding.html) and can be created with various column definitions.
-The following options are supported by the dbt-singlestore adapter, each of them accepts `column_list` (a string which consists of comma-separated list of column names) as a parameter.
+The following options are supported by the dbt-singlestore adapter, each of them accepts `column_list` (a list of column names) as an option value.
 Please refer to [Creating a Columnstore Table](https://docs.singlestore.com/managed-service/en/create-a-database/physical-database-schema-design/procedures-for-physical-database-schema-design/creating-a-columnstore-table.html) for more informartion on various key types in SingleStore.
 - `primary_key` (translated to `PRIMARY KEY (column_list)`)
 - `sort_key` (translated to `KEY (column_list) USING CLUSTERED COLUMNSTORE`)
 - `shard_key` (translated to `SHARD KEY (column_list)`)